-Manufacturing Jobs in Connecticut with H-1B Sponsorship
+Manufacturing H-1B Sponsorship Jobs in Connecticut

-Connecticut's manufacturing sector spans aerospace components, medical devices, specialty chemicals, and precision engineering, with major H-1B sponsors including Pratt & Whitney, Sikorsky, Synchronoss, and Henkel operating across Hartford, Bridgeport, and New Haven.
+Connecticut's manufacturing sector spans aerospace components, medical devices, specialty chemicals, and precision engineering, with major H-1B visa sponsors including Pratt & Whitney, Sikorsky, Synchronoss, and Henkel operating across Hartford, Bridgeport, and New Haven.
 Engineering, process optimization, and quality assurance roles drive most H-1B demand in the state's advanced manufacturing base.

-See All Manufacturing Jobs
+Find Manufacturing Jobs

 Overview

-Open Jobs328+
+Open Jobs85+

-Work Type93% On-site
+Work Type79% On-site

 Top LocationBloomfield, CT